Artis Gilmore

+Gilmore was drafted in both the ABA draft by the Kentucky Colonels and the NBA draft by the Chicago Bulls in 1971.
+He signed with the Colonels and immediately became one of the most dominant players in the league.
+In his first season, he won the ABA Rookie of the Year and the ABA Most Valuable Player (MVP) awards.
+He was an ABA All-Star in all five seasons he played in the league.
+He was the Playoffs MVP of the 1975 ABA playoffs, recording 28 points and 31 rebounds in the decisive Game 5 for his first and only championship.
+In the 1976 ABA dispersal draft, which dispersed the players in teams not making the NBA such as the Colonels, Gilmore was moved to the Chicago Bulls.
+During his career, Gilmore was an 11-time All-Star, the ABA Rookie of the Year, and an ABA Most Valuable Player (MVP).
+Nicknamed "The A-Train", the 7 ft 2 in Gilmore once played in 670 consecutive games.
+Gilmore would play for the Bulls, the San Antonio Spurs, and Boston Celtics before departing the NBA in 1988; he closed his career out with Arimo Bolonga, playing from 1988 to 1989.

 Early years

 Gilmore was born in Chipley, Florida, one of 10 children.
 He was raised there, and attended Roulhac High School.
 Gilmore was 6'5" at age 15.
 Initially most interested in playing football, Gilmore could not play because his father, who was a fisherman, could not afford the required insurance for him to participate.
 When public schools were integrated, he attended Chipley High School for one week before leaving home to attend Carver High School in Dothan, Alabama, a larger community 35 miles to the north.
 He graduated from Dothan's Carver High School in 1967, at 6'10" as a Third Team All-American.